 Placing the reusable element in the repeating group

-We can now go back to our repeating group, drag and place the reusable element in the repeating group cell.
+We can now return to our repeating group, drag and place the reusable element in the repeating group cell.

 Remember to pass a value to the reusable element as the data source.
 In this case, we will pass the Current cell's User.

 If you need some help with your Bubble app or if you need a team of Bubble developers to build a Bubble app for you, reach out to me at [email protected] You can also follow me on Twitter.